gpeterson406/GreenwoodBookHTML/03-oneWayAnova.md

 ## Residuals 5683 5086298   895.0
 ```

-Note that the ANOVA table has a row labelled ``Condition``, which contains information
+Note that the ANOVA table has a row labeled ``Condition``, which contains information
 for the grouping variable (we'll generally refer to this as explanatory variable
 $A$ but here it is the outfit group that was randomly assigned), and a row
 labeled ``Residuals``, which is synonymous with "Error".
 The Sums of Squares